-A Family Style Unit Study for Homeschool Morning Time and More
+A Family-Style Hot Chocolate & Polar Express Unit Study for Homeschool Morning Time and Family School

-This Polar Express & Hot Chocolate Intermediate unit study is generally for students at a third to
+This Polar Express & Hot Chocolate Upper Elementary unit study is generally for students at a third to

-To add in younger or older students for a family-style unit study, use the Polar Express & Hot Chocolate Primary and Secondary posts.
+To add in younger or older students for a family-style unit study, use the Polar Express & Hot Chocolate Early Learners and Middle to High School posts.
 This Polar Express & Hot Chocolate unit study uses Living Books, and hands-on STEAM activities along with English Language Arts, Poetry, Folktales, History, and Sensory activities and lessons.

 Some links in this post may be affiliate links.
 This means that if you click on them, I may make a tiny commission, at no extra cost to you.